baikeshen/RoboND-DeepLearning-Project/writeup.md

 ![alt text][image6]

- The evaluated intersection over union for this model was 0.430452304758.
+ The evaluated intersection over union for this model was 0.430452304758.Model and weights file in the .h5 file format is modell_weights_layers

 ## tuning Hyperparameters